 They were from the Canary Islands and both were gorgeous.
 The older sister, Sophia, was elegant, polite, very sophisticated, and quiet.
 Whereas Elsa’s ample confidence translated into her being quite loud, brash, and much more temperamental.
 Sophia had longer, straight blond hair that she often wore in a ponytail.
 Elsa had a black curly bob.
 The sisters were so different, but both were quite popular.
 Particularly Elsa as she was gregarious and boisterous, her presence was always acknowledged.
 I remember engaging them at formal dinner and getting along with both of them really well.
 After that dinner rotation ended, I’d wave to them upon seeing them on campus and say, “ciao,” but didn’t actually mingle with them again as they weren’t assigned to sit with me.

 But one Saturday night, during the Saturday night movie (this was a movie selected by a faculty member to be shown to any students who were actually on campus and didn’t have anything to do), I saw both Sophia and Elsa together.
-I was watching that Saturday night’s movie, “Dead Poet’s Society,” when the curtain behind where we sat was opened and in came the sisters with some other Spanish and Italian students (boys mostly).
+I was watching that Saturday night’s movie, “Dead Poet’s Society.”
+It was the my first time seeing it.
+I was already engrossed in the movie when the curtain behind where we all sat was opened and in came the sisters with some other Spanish and Italian students (boys mostly).
 I was surprised to see them there.
 Why weren’t they on a weekend trip, or somewhere downtown on a Saturday night?
 To be with the campus-bound students seemed unusual for them.
 And they had already missed the first twenty minutes of the movie, so I didn’t think they were particularly interested in it.
 In any case, they caught sight of me when they entered, so I waved to them.
 Sophia smiled and waved back.
 They stayed for another ten minutes or so before departing to probably more suitable and lively Saturday night activities.
 As the group shuffled back out through the curtain to leave, Sophia tapped my shoulder.
 I looked up and she waved bye to me.
 I smiled and waved back to her.
 Then they were gone and I became re-immersed in “Dead Poet’s Society.”
 Strange, the memories we keep.

 Anyway, the day news broke that Robin Williams had passed away, I wrote, “O Captain!
 My Captain!” as my Facebook status.
 (That was before we all knew Facebook to be an instrument of evil).
 In “Dead Poet’s Society,” Williams’ character recites the Walt Whitman poem, “O Captain!
 My Captain!” to his students and they adopt it as a mantra.
 “O Captain!
 My Captain!” the students chant with the vigor fueled by youth.
 Almost as if saying the declaration aloud fortifies them with superpowers and the Navy ideals of honor and valor.
 It’s a terrific film.
 And one that reminds me of childhood, when so much of life’s path still lay ahead, untraversed.
 As kid I was a dreamer, ever hopeful of life’s possible bounty if one followed one’s dreams.
 So, the film is comforting for me because it harkens me back to a time in life that I wasn’t just happy, but exuberant.
 Vigorously so.
 Even when isolated at boarding school, I was still very hopeful of the future.
 William’s death took me back to childhood.
 And in fondly remembering my youth, I knew I felt saddened by more than William’s passing.